Part of The Wall with a basket of flowers and a pair of boots with a hat laying on top in front of it.

 Service Members Unaccounted For From The War

-Honor Vietnam Veterans Lost After Their Return Through the In Memory Program.
+Honor Vietnam Veterans Lost After Their Return Through the In Memory Honor Role Program.

-Honor Vietnam Veterans Lost After Their Return Through the In Memory Program.
+Honor Vietnam Veterans Lost After Their Return Through the In Memory Honor Roll Program.

-Polk County Faces: Honoring the Brave Vietnam Veterans from Our Community
+Hometown Heroes: Honoring the Brave from Our Polk County Community

 The Wall of Faces honors all those who died in the Vietnam War and whose names are memorialized on The Wall.